 Cost of a Change of Name in Nigeria

-In Nigeria, a non-refundable fee of $5,000 is required for newspaper publication for a name change; in reality, this amount covers the cost of processing the application.
+In Nigeria, a non-refundable fee of 5,000 is required for newspaper publication for a name change; in reality, more amount is required to cover the cost of processing the application.
 This fee is applicable to all publications from The Guardian, Punch, Tribune, and Sun.

 In conclusion, you must already be aware of how to alter your name in Nigeria.
 The steps and instructions we’ve outlined here are simple to follow and apply.